 The DGCA 11-November-2025 advisory — what changed

-On 11 November 2025, the Directorate General of Civil Aviation (DGCA) issued a binding safety advisory after the IndiGo 6E 2107 Mumbai-Istanbul incident on 19 October 2025, where a passenger's power bank caught fire in the cabin.
+On 11 November 2025, the Directorate General of Civil Aviation (DGCA) issued a safety advisory (implemented by all Indian scheduled carriers) after the IndiGo 6E 2107 Delhi–Dimapur incident on 19 October 2025, where a passenger's device caught fire in a seat-back pocket while the A320neo taxied at Delhi.
 The advisory applies to every scheduled Indian carrier (IndiGo, Air India, Air India Express, SpiceJet, Akasa Air, Star Air, Alliance Air) plus all foreign carriers to/from India.

 Three rules apply nationwide: (1) Cabin only — never checked-in.
-(2) Max 2 spare power banks per passenger plus one in a device.
+(2) Max 2 power banks per passenger — an absolute cap.
 (3) No in-flight use — no charging from power bank, no charging the power bank from aircraft USB.

 The 100 Wh / 160 Wh thresholds